NOTE! It is important that you read the rules and terms for online exams below well in advance of the exam.

 Do you need to take the exam digitally?

-During the Winter 2020/2021 most exams at Zealand is held digitally via Zoom (this goes for both written and oral exams).
-If your exam is held physically, but you, due to special reason cannot participate physically (because of Covid-19), you can apply to take the exam digitally via Zoom.
+Exams at Zealand are held physically, if you, due to special reason cannot participate physically (because of Covid-19), you can apply to take the exam digitally via Zoom.

 In order to get permission to take the exam digitally, you must fulfil one of the criteria below: